Chevron Corporation: Alternative energy

 Chevron's alternative energy operations include geothermal solar, wind, biofuel, fuel cells, and hydrogen.
-In 2021 it significally increased its use of biofuel from dairy farms, like biomethane.
+In 2021 it significantly increased its use of biofuel from dairy farms, like biomethane.

 Chevron has claimed to be the world's largest producer of geothermal energy.
 The company's primary geothermal operations were located in Southeast Asia, but these assets were sold in 2017.

 Prior, Chevron operated geothermal wells in Indonesia providing power to Jakarta and the surrounding area.
 In the Philippines, Chevron also operated geothermal wells at Tiwi field in Albay province, the Makiling-Banahaw field in Laguna and Quezon provinces.

 In 2007, Chevron and the United States Department of Energy's National Renewable Energy Laboratory (NREL) started collaboration to develop and produce algae fuel, which could be converted into transportation fuels, such as jet fuel.
 In 2008, Chevron and Weyerhaeuser created Catchlight Energy LLC, which researches the conversion of cellulose-based biomass into biofuels.
 In 2013, the Catchlight plan was downsized due to competition with fossil fuel projects for funds.

 Between 2006 and 2011, Chevron contributed up to $12 million to a strategic research alliance with the Georgia Institute of Technology to develop cellulosic biofuels and to create a process to convert biomass like wood or switchgrass into fuels.

 Additionally, Chevron holds a 22% stake in Galveston Bay Biodiesel LP, which produces up to 110 e6USgal of renewable biodiesel fuel a year.

 In 2010, the Chevron announced a 740 kW photovoltaic demonstration project in Bakersfield, California, called Project Brightfield, for exploring possibilities to use solar power for powering Chevron's facilities.
 It consists of technologies from seven companies, which Chevron is evaluating for large-scale use.
 In Fellows, California, Chevron has invested in the 500 kW Solarmine photovoltaic solar project, which supplies daytime power to the Midway-Sunset Oil Field.
 In Questa, Chevron has built a 1 MW concentrated photovoltaic plant that comprises 173 solar arrays, which use Fresnel lenses.
 In October 2011, Chevron launched a 29-MW thermal solar-to-steam facility in the Coalinga Field to produce the steam for enhanced oil recovery.
 As of 2012, the project is the largest of its kind in the world.

 In 2014, Chevron began reducing its investment in renewable energy technologies, reducing headcount and selling alternative energy-related assets.

 In 2015, the Shell Canada Quest Energy project was launched of which Chevron Canada Limited holds a 20% share.
 The project is based within the Athabasca Oil Sands Project near Fort McMurray, Alberta.
 It is the world's first CCS project on a commercial-scale.

+In 2025, Chevron launches a lithium project in the US by purchasing 125,000 acres in Texas and Arkansas.
+The Smackover formation located there will allow the development of a high-lithium brine.

 Corporate affairs

-Finances

-For the fiscal year 2011, Chevron reported earnings of 26.9 billion, with an annual revenue of 257.3 billion, an increase of 23.3% over the previous fiscal cycle.
-Chevron's shares traded at over $105 per share, and its market capitalization was valued at over 240 billion.
+Business trends

 As of 2018, Chevron is ranked No. 13 on the Fortune 500 rankings of the largest United States corporations by total revenue.

+The key trends of Chevron are (as at the financial year ending December 31):